• Skip to primary navigation

 Effective Club Management & Administration

-Well managed clubs tend to be the most successful.
+Well-managed clubs tend to be the most successful.
 They have healthy finances, and both members and volunteers are kept informed through good communication from the committee.
-The day-to-day running of the club is dealt with effectively and the club will have established links with external partners such as local authorities, Community Sport Hubs, Schools, Community initiatives and have achieved Boxing Scotland Minimum Operating Requirements (MORs) accreditation.
-MORs is split into three levels Bronze, Silver and Gold.
+The day-to-day running of the club is dealt with effectively and the club will have established links with external partners such as local authorities, Community Sport Hubs, Schools, and Community initiatives and have achieved Boxing Scotland Minimum Operating Requirements (MORs) accreditation.
+MORs is split into three levels Bronze, Silver, and Gold.
 Gold is the highest standard.

 The Club Committee